johnpuddephatt/hidinginplainsight/src/tours/city_centre_walking_tour.md

 ---
 title: City centre walking tour
-introduction: >-
+introduction: |
   Welcome!
-The tour begins just inside the main entrance of Leeds Station.
-When you’re ready, tap <strong>start</strong> below, then select location ① on the map.<br><br>Select <strong>play audio</strong> to hear the cinema’s history and tap <strong>view</strong> to find out more and see old photos.<br><br>Follow the directions in the audio, and when the audio ends, select <strong>go to the next stop</strong> to continue.
+The tour begins at Leeds Train Station, in the circular lobby just inside the entrance doors to City Square.
+When you’re ready, tap **start** below, then select location ① on the map.

+  Select **play audio** to hear the cinema’s history and tap **view** to find out more and see old photos.

+  Follow the directions in the audio, and when the audio ends, select **go to the next stop** to continue.
 Off we go!
 stops:
   - cinema: news-theatre
     audio: "/uploads/intro-and-news-theatre.mp3"